10 Things to Do in Piazza del Duomo in Milan

 The permanent collection brings together masterpieces of Futurism - Umberto Boccioni's "Elasticità" and "Forme uniche della continuità nello spazio" are the most famous - and paintings by artists such as Mondrian ("Lighthouse in Westkapelle"), Amedeo Modigliani ("Béatrice Hastings") and Vasilij Kandinskij (Composition 1916).

 The museum is open from Tuesday to Sunday, from 10:00 to 19:30.
 If you want to visit it in the evening (and it's worth it, as you can see the illuminated Duomo from its windows), you can opt for Thursday.
 On this day, the cultural institution closes at 22:30.
 I recommend booking in advance.
-For more plans after sunset, I recommend you read the post about the 10 things to do in Milan at night.
+For more plans after sunset, I recommend reading the post about 10 things to do in Milan at night

 5. Go shopping